 Interview with Abe Cambridge, CEO and Founder of Sun Exchange

 After seeing the rise and rise of Sun Exchange in Africa, we decided to go and have a conversation with them, to see how things look from one of the biggest upcoming solar markets in the world.
-Sun Exchange were really helpful and organised to have an electronic chat with Abe Cambridge, their founder and CEO.
+Sun Exchange was really helpful and organized to have an electronic chat with Abe Cambridge, their founder and CEO.
 Abe was forthcoming with information and we are proud to bring you the following interview.

 How has Sun Exchange come about – What was the motivation for creating the company?

 My academic background is in climate science and the impacts of climate change such as global warming and ocean acidification pose the most imminent threats to humanity today.
 The solution is to transition the world away from fossil fuels to renewable energy, and solar power is the most deployable, affordable, accessible type of renewable energy.

 In 2014 I moved to South Africa for a job with a solar company, and I was struck by the fact that so few rooftops had solar panels installed, despite South Africa being one of the sunniest regions on Earth.
 After some research and investigation, I realized financing was the most common roadblock to solar deployment in South Africa, and the nascent bitcoin/blockchain technology provided a means to address this.
 It was at that point that I decided to leave my job and start Sun Exchange to close the funding gap for commercial and community-scale solar projects.

 How has Sun Exchange navigated the complex problems with laws in the new era of cryptocurrencies and blockchain energy systems?